SORRY! THIS WEEKEND IS FULL

 This is a women's weekend favorite!
 Cooking outdoors over an open fire is challenging and fun!
 You'll learn to build a fire, cook directly over the hot coals using a Dutch Oven, pie iron, foil packs and reflector oven.
 You will be able to try several different ways of cooking over a campfire.
 Recipes will be shared and everyone will gt a chance to prepare and sample a variety of dishes - even desserts!.
 This is a fun hands-on campfire cooking class.

 Have you ever wanted to try to shoot a bow?
 This class will teach you the basics of a bow and how to be successful at shooting the bulls eye.
+We’ll explore which bow is specifically best for you, safe shooting techniques and tips on accurately hitting your target.
+Whether you just want to target shoot or learn to archery hunt big or small game, this class is very informative.

 See photos below of prior Women's Weekends.